Firstly, what is the General Data Protection Regulation (GDPR)? And who is it that really needs an EU Representative?

 This forms the basis for the appointment of the EU Representative, there are several key points to be aware of when doing so:

-- The EU Representative needs to be given an explicit mandate in writing and outlining the scope of their duties.
+- Firstly, he needs to give an explicit mandate in writing and outlining the scope of their duties.

-- An EU Representative is a role and appointment distinct from that of a DPO, they are to operate within the scope of the duties set out in their mandate.
-They are not really supposed to advise or implement anything in regard to GDPR compliance.
+- Secondly, they are to operate within the scope of the duties set out in their mandate.
+They are not really suppose to advise or implement anything in regard to GDPR compliance.

-- When appointing a representative, they must be appointed in one of the member states that the company is offering goods or services in.
+- Thirdly, they must appoint in one of the member states that the company is offering goods or services in.

 So there you have it.

-If your business is based outside the EU, but you “conduct business in the EU”; you need to appoint an EU Representative
+If your business is based outside the EU, but you “conduct business in the EU”; you need to appoint one.

 Seers can help you protect yourself by complying with the General Data Protection Regulation (GDPR) by using our excellent EU Representative Service.